-- Coaching model lets – teachers work one on one with colleagues for lesson planning, technology skill building, and demo lessons.
+- Coaching model lets – teachers work one on one with colleagues for lesson planning, technical skill building, and demo lessons.
 Large group workshops are held for an entire school or district faculties.

-- Trainer of trainers model is selected teachers that receive specialized training with the expectation they will train their fellow colleagues.
+- Trainer of trainers model – selected teachers that receive specialized training with the expectation they will train their fellow colleagues.

-- Early adopters model, where early adopters of technology share best practices at any opportunity.
+- Early adopters model – early adopters of technology share best practices at any opportunity.

 The Tech Sherpas are a great example of a weekly, student-hosted Hangout On Air that answers teacher questions.
-Organizing a tech committee at your school will support teachers by giving teachers a voice on effective tech integration, access to quality digital resources.
-The technology plan for a school includes parent organizations, administrators, teachers, and students.
+Organizing a tech committee at a school supports teachers by giving teachers a voice on effective tech integration with access to quality digital resources.
+The technology plan for a school should include parent organizations, administrators, teachers, and students.

-Teachers can improve collaboration with students and teachers at the next faculty meeting by creating a newsletter with Blogger, a YouTube playlist of video tutorials for creating Google Sites.
+Teachers can improve collaboration with students and teachers at the next faculty meeting by creating a newsletter with Blogger or a YouTube playlist of video tutorials for creating Google Sites.
 The School site mentors models provide the most relevant and timely support to teachers on an individual basis when they need it.
 Finding and sharing online resources is an ongoing effort to keep curriculum fresh and interesting.
 YouTube is a great option for finding new content, but some educators worry about searching for videos during class because it wastes time and inappropriate content might show up.
-Using a YouTube channel and playlists to address these concerns allow you to organize pre-selected videos and share your playlists so you don’t waste class time searching for them.
+Using a YouTube channel and playlists to address these concerns allow you to organize pre-selected videos and share your playlists to prevent wasted time searching.

 A teacher does not provide the most authentic audience for students’ creative work.
 Anything with a link, Google Docs, Video, and Pictures are media that can be linked to in a Multimedia Text Set.
 Blended Learning, Project-Based Learning (PBL), and Flipped Classroom are learning techniques that allow time for a teacher to pull aside a small group for additional learning during class time.

-- Project-Based Learning (PBL) starts with a Driving Question followed by an inquiry process as students organize their thoughts.
+- Project-Based Learning (PBL) – starts with a driving question followed by an inquiry process as students organize their thoughts.
 They then choose how to solve the problem and present their findings.
-PBL encourages students to devise their own solutions about issues/problems rather than look for someone else’s solution.See the Buck Institute for more information on PBL.
-Project-Based Learning or PBL involves group collaboration, real world problems and solutions, asking questions and finding answers.
-There will be an archive of videos for students to watch later if needed, students can come to class with questions ready to ask, and teachers can do a quick formative assessment on the previous night’s content to determine what needs to be further explained are added benefits of having students watch an instructional video before arriving in class.
+PBL encourages students to devise their own solutions collaboratively to issues/problems rather than look for someone else’s solution by asking questions and finding answers.
+The Buck Institute is a good resource for PBL.
+There will be an archive of videos for students to watch later if needed, students can come to class with questions ready to ask, and teachers can do a quick formative assessment on the previous night’s content to determine what needs to be further explained are benefits of having students watch instructional videos before class.

 G Suite For Education

-A more unique feature (only available for G Suite for Education accounts) is an option called, “Appointment slots,” where an educator can select an interval of time during which other Google users can schedule an appointment, alleviating the need for the teacher to do the actual scheduling.
+A unique feature (only available for G Suite for Education accounts) is an option called, “Appointment slots,” where an educator can select an interval of time during which other Google users can schedule an appointment, alleviating the need for the teacher to do the actual scheduling.
 Making appointment slots is only available to users that are on a G Suite for Education domain, but registering for someone else’s appointment slot is available to users with any Google account.
-In order to allow parents to see a new calendar a teacher must make it public.
 Embedding a Google Calendar in a Google Site requires editing access to a Google Site, and access to a Google Calendar.
-By default, every user on G Suite for Education receives a personal calendar as well as a classroom calendar.
-False.
 Google Labs are experimental features that can be turned on or off to enhance the Gmail or Google Calendar experience.
 By customizing Gmail and Google Calendar with these features, you can become much more efficient and save valuable time.